aabbtree77/twinpeekz/README.md

 Some 3x slower than it should be shadow map stage and 3x slower volumetrics, caused mostly by the use of point lights and numerous distance-based functions.
 The rays were somewhat bleak and numerous scattering parameters barely changed anything visually.
 I was clamping the ray intensity artificially initially, and the code for that is still included in the postprocessing shader, though with the other two volumetric methods this problem is gone now.
 Parsing .obj files is no longer cutting it in view of GLTF 2.0, PBR...

-3. Andre Pestana for volumetrics and metallicRoughness:
+3. **Andre Pestana** for volumetrics and metallicRoughness:

 https://www.alexandre-pestana.com/volumetric-lights/

 https://www.alexandre-pestana.com/pbr-textures-sponza/

-4. Jake Ryan for volumetrics:
+4. **Jake Ryan** for volumetrics:

 https://github.com/JuanDiegoMontoya/GLest-Rendererer/blob/main/glRenderer/Resources/Shaders/volumetric.fs

 Both of these works do not have licenses, but this should not be a problem.
 Andre Pestana is also the one who added metallicRoughness textures to Sponza via Subtance Designer.
-There is still a small bug in my rendering of the Sponza scene, if you look into the chains holding certain iron "pots", they should be rusty, but instead they are wrapped in some "red silk" planes.
-The rust gets displayed correctly in Blender.
-What is going on there with this particulat mesh?

-5. Dihara Wijetunga for PCSS which I initially incorporated in my Go-controlled shaders, but eventually dropped as it is a wrong tool for my needs.
+5. **Dihara Wijetunga** for PCSS which I initially incorporated in my Go-controlled shaders, but eventually dropped as it is a wrong tool for my needs.
 His dwSampleFramework (MIT-licensed) is also quite a candidate to dissect and rewrite in more productive languages.
 It has OpenGL and Vulkan codes going side by side, and some interesting extensions scattered in his github repos.
-It compiles on Ubuntu with a few errors which are not so hard to fix by googling (they come from VS2019), and his models are not included in some places and need Blender to say generate a plane or rescale some mesh).
+It compiles on Ubuntu with an error which is not hard to fix by googling (it comes from VS2019 use), and his models are not included in some places and need Blender to say generate "plane.obj" or "rescale lucy.obj").

-6. Panagiotis Christopoulos Charitos, who helped me to solve the screen tearing issue which must be pretty common and good to know:
+6. **Panagiotis Christopoulos Charitos**, who helped me to solve the screen tearing issue which must be pretty common and good to know:

 https://github.com/godlikepanos/anki-3d-engine/issues/59